 Nearly all research examining the effect of buffers on stream shading and temperature comes from forestry studies.
 Nevertheless, the physics underlying stream shading and thermodynamics of stream temperature are the same on forest lands and agricultural lands.
 Without studies on agricultural lands, forestry studies provide some of the most relevant information we have in evaluating temperature response to buffers on agricultural lands.

 On forest lands buffers are swaths of riparian trees remaining after harvesting adjacent timber, while on many agricultural lands, a buffer often needs to be established by planting young trees.
-As such, riparian areas in forest lands tend to be dominated by mature trees while on agricultural lands it takes decades of growth for trees to reach their height at maturity.
-This may be partly why studies of buffer influence on stream temperature are so rare- it may take decades to observe the full response of water temperature to the establishment of buffer.
-This is why modelling becomes important.
+As such, riparian areas in forest lands tend to be dominated by mature trees while on agricultural lands it often takes decades of growth for trees to reach their height at maturity on agriculture lands..

 The temperature response to leaving buffers of mature trees on forest lands may differ from what would be observed in response to establishing buffers on agricultural lands.
 On forest lands, riparian trees have grown up with trees adjacent to them.
 Because of this the trees often have a denser canopy in the upper half of the tree than in the lower half.
 This can permit greater light penetration through the understory than through the canopy (DeWalle, 2010).
 In contrast, when establishing a new buffer on agricultural lands, vegetation may have a more uniform density from the ground to the tops of trees.
 Because there aren’t adjacent upland trees casting shade upon the riparian area, the riparian understory on agricultural lands tends to have a higher leaf density.
 Other differences between forest and agricultural lands include: forest lands in WA tend to have steeper slopes, more annual precipitation, shallower soils, and cooler air temperatures.
 Furthermore, for western Washington in particular, the majority of agricultural lands adjacent to buffers were historically forested, yet are now maintained in non-forested vegetation condition, whereas harvested forestlands are revegetated within several years following harvest.
 This distinction is important because buffers it results in differences in evapotranspiration processes, infiltration and percolation of precipitation into soils, and soil and shallow groundwater temperatures.
-Lastly, many streams on agricultural lands are larger than the small streams on which this analysis was based.
+Lastly, many streams on agricultural lands are wider than the streams on which this analysis was based.

-Given the differences between forestland and agricultural buffers, it may not be appropriate to conclude that the temperature response from a given buffer on forest lands is equivalent to the amount that temperatures would decrease on agricultural lands by growing a buffer.
+Given the differences between forestland and agricultural buffers, it may not be appropriate to conclude that the temperature response from a given buffer width on forest lands is equivalent to the amount that temperatures would decrease on agricultural lands from buffer re-estabilishment.
 In addition to differences described previously, the estimates above do not account for boundary conditions.
 These conditions would include the stream discharge, temperature, gradient, etc. entering an agricultural parcel.

 Additional quantitative evaluation based on system potential shade modelling